$\mathrm{L}^1$ full groups of flows: Orbit limits and monotone transformations

 \begin{proof} Take \( A \) to be as in Corollary~\ref{cor:monotone-induced-transformation} and note that \( P = T \circ T_{A}^{-1} \) is periodic and satisfies the conclusions of the corollary. \end{proof}

-As we discussed at the beginning of the section, our goal is to show that the index of the kernel map coincides with the derived subgroup of \( \lfgr{\mathbb{R} \acts X} \).
-Note that if \( T = P \circ T_{A} \) is as above, then \( \ind(T) = \ind(T_{A}) \), and coupled with the results of Section~\ref{sec:intermitted-transformations} it will suffice to show that all monotone transformations of index zero belong to \( D(\lfgr{\mathbb{R} \acts X}) \).
-This will be the focus of the rest of this section and will take some effort to achieve, but the main strategy is to show that such automorphisms can be approximated by periodic maps, which is the content of Theorem~\ref{thm:periodic-construction} below.
+As we discussed at the beginning of the chapter, our goal is to show that the kernel of the index map coincides with the derived subgroup of \( \lfgr{\mathbb{R} \acts X} \).
+Note that if \( T = P \circ T_{A} \) is as above, then \( \ind(T) = \ind(T_{A}) \), and coupled with the results of Chapter~\ref{chap:intermitted-transformations}, it will suffice to show that all monotone transformations of index zero belong to \( \derived(\lfgr{\mathbb{R} \acts X}) \).
+This will be the focus of the rest of this chapter and will take some effort to achieve, but the main strategy is to show that such transformations can be approximated by periodic transformations, which is the content of Theorem~\ref{thm:periodic-construction} below.

-\subsection{Arrival and Departure sets}
+\section{Arrival and departure sets}